TejinderKaur123/Cyclistic-data-analysis/README.md

 ### Data Combining
 The steps for combining the monthly data to a single dataset with 12 months of data are given below:
-1. All the datasets are combined and data is save in the table 'tripdata_202207_202306'
+1. All the datasets are combined and data is saved in the table 'tripdata_202207_202306'
    ```
    CREATE TABLE tripdata_202207_202306
    SELECT * FROM tripdata_202207